- Home

-Opening and managing a tax-efficient Individual Savings Account, or ISA, on behalf of another person usually only happens if you’re saving for your child, or if you’re managing the finances of someone who has granted you power of attorney.
+Opening and managing a tax-efficient Individual Savings Account, or ISA, on behalf of another person is usually only possible if you’re saving for your child, or if you’re managing the finances of someone who has granted you power of attorney.

 What is an ISA?